Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_vampire_prime_only_convert              1       // Whether only prime vampires (e.g. players who spawn as vampire originally) are allowed to convert other players ttt_vampire_kill_credits                    1       // Whether the vampire receives credits when they kill another player ttt_vampire_loot_credits                    1       // Whether the vampire can loot credits from a dead player ttt_vampire_prime_reflect_friendly_fire     0       // Whether to reflect friendly fire by a thrall against a prime back onto the attacker ttt_vampire_credits_starting                1       // The number of credits a vampire should start with
+ttt_vampire_prime_only_convert              1       // Whether only prime vampires (e.g. players who spawn as vampire originally) are allowed to convert other players ttt_vampire_kill_credits                    1       // Whether the vampire receives credits when they kill another player ttt_vampire_loot_credits                    1       // Whether the vampire can loot credits from a dead player ttt_vampire_prime_friendly_fire             0       // How to handle friendly fire damage to the prime vampire(s) from their thralls.
+0 - Do nothing.
+1 - Reflect damage back to the attacker (non-prime vampire).
+2 - Negate damage to the prime vampire. ttt_vampire_credits_starting                1       // The number of credits a vampire should start with

 // Quack